CodeJamboree/replace-tags/README.md

 Some tag styles with square brackets are unable to parse array paths.

-- `CurlyBracesWithDollarSigns` has trouble with dollar signs in property paths.
 - `DollarSignWithCurlyBraces` has trouble with dollar signs in property paths.
 - `DoubleSquareBrackets` has trouble with arrays in paths.
 - `DoubleSquareBracketsWithDollarSigns` has trouble with dollar signs in property paths.